zwhitley11/zwhitley11/README.md

-### Hello there 👋
+### hello there 👋

-I'm Zach Whitley, an advertising student learning how to use github.
-I'm based in the PNW, and my pronouns are he/him.
+i'm zach whitley, an advertising student learning how to use github. i'm based in the PNW, and my pronouns are he/him.

 see you around!